UBogun/Xojo-iosLib/README.md

 You will find descriptions and hints on the https://github.com/UBogun/Xojo-iosLib/wiki/Home/

+There's also a SpriteKit addition to iOSLib: https://github.com/UBogun/Xojo-iOSLibWithSpriteKit

 Feel free to use, change or add more objects.
 Check forum.xojo.com for a lot more Xojo iOS extensions.
 Other great ressources are https://github.com/Mitchboo/XojoiOSWrapper/tree/master for legacy and conversion methods (and a lot more) and https://github.com/sbeardsl/xojoGestures for an implementation of UIGestureRecognizers and of course Jason King's iOSKit library which adds a lot of new controls: https://github.com/kingj5/iOSKit.
 A forum thread with announcements of new declares is here: https://forum.xojo.com/20157-ios-declares